ATP Flight School

 Employees in good standing must meet the following requirements in order to be considered for the career path:

 All candidates in the Company Pilot Career Path will be required to meet the qualification and testing aspects of Delta’s current pilot hiring.
 Although most tests will be required in order to enter the program, the job knowledge technical test will be administered after you finish flying at a Delta Connection carrier.
-Our application window is now closed for 2018.
-In the next few weeks, our team will review the pool of candidates.
-If you are selected to move forward to the next round, you will receive an email detailing the next stage.
-Thank you for your interest in Delta Propel!
+The application window is currently closed.
 Please follow us on social media for the next application window announcement.

 Candidates accepted into this program will be given a Qualified Job Offer.
 This means that Delta offers you a defined path and accelerated timeline to become a Delta pilot and helps you achieve the necessary qualifications along the way.
 As long as you successfully fulfill all the requirements of the program, you will become a pilot for Delta.